How We Chose the Best Out-of-State Moving Companies for 2021

 1. Using a Pro Out-of-State Mover

 You should also consider a moving company that offers a binding not-to-exceed moving quote rather than a non-binding or just a binding quote.
 With a binding not-to-exceed quote, you’ll know the final price won’t exceed the estimate.
 In other words, no surprise charges.

-This also ensures that you pay the quoted amount even if there are weight or size adjustments to your shipment.
+Binding not-to-exceed estimates mean you always pay the quoted amount even if there are weight or size adjustments to your shipment.
 In fact, you will pay less than the original quoted amount if you reduce the weight of your shipment.

 2. Using a Moving Container

 You have a few providers to pick from when moving out of state.
 Some popular container companies include PODS, 1-800-PACK-RAT, and U-Pack.
-Renting a ReloCubes from U-pack costs an average of $2,231, according to a recent comparison by HireAHelper.
+Renting a ReloCubes from U-Pack costs an average of $2,231, according to a recent comparison by HireAHelper.

 Get a Free Quote